By Kathleen Teehan

 So what is the trick to transition the conversation from small talk to story-telling so that the sales process can move forward?
 Well, ideally, a well-constructed sales narrative should be thoughtfully delivered, beginning with the setting of call expectations and gaining agreement from the prospect on how the sales call will unfold.
 This can be done by using a “verbal agenda.”
 This simple 4-step approach will shift the conversation to a place where the rep can begin to ask investigative questions and tell a story that is customized to the audience at hand.

-Step 2.
 Explain that you will be sharing information about your company so that you gain permission from your prospect to tell your story.
+This helps set a level playing field and establishes trust.

 This approach is simple, yet very powerful.
 A verbal agenda sets the stage for how the story should unfold base on the key objectives of the prospect.
 This approach establishes trust and credulity early in the process allowing for a highly consultative experience throughout your storytelling.
 The end.